top of page

 But it is still not solved.

-At this level, the difference is no longer “can it see?”
+At this level, the question is no longer “can the model understand images?”

 The middle tier drops quickly